 This means you have the groundwork for an effective cybersecurity strategy that focuses on two equally important areas:

-1. Pre-breach: Minimizing the chances of a data breach by addressing vulnerabilities, configuration issues, and threats that leave your systems open to attack
+- Pre-breach: Minimizing the chances of a data breach by addressing vulnerabilities, configuration issues, strict access controls and threats that leave your systems open to attack

-2. Post-breach: Reducing the damage and impact of a successful cyberattack through rapid detection and response
+- Post-breach: Reducing the damage and impact of a successful cyberattack through rapid detection, containment response and clear and transparent communication

 Building a Complete AWS Security Strategy